ilichkaya/laravel-restify/docs-v2/content/en/search/basic-filters.md

 }
 ```

-Where the `title` is the repository column defined by the `$title` property.
-So you can customize it:
+Where the `title` is the repository column defined by the `$title` property, you can customize it like this:

 ```php
 // UserRepository.php